EriccKP/Luminor-homework-task/README.md

 * `webhook_secret`: The GitHub webhook secret for Atlantis.
 * `github_username`: The GitHub username for Atlantis.
 * `orgAllowlist`: The GitHub org allowlist for Atlantis.
+* `region`: The AWS region to deploy the cluster in.